 - Hosting Method: Select ‘Hosted By Contentstack’.
 As soon as you do this, you will see the ‘Extension Source Code’ field below.

 - Extension Source Code: Enter the source code for the custom field.
-For the source code of the IBM Watson extension, contact us.
+You can find the source code for the Egnyte extension here.

 Config Parameter: Enter the Egnyte library name under folder.
 Then add the Egnyte Client Id (i.e., you Egnyte REST API key) as well as redirect URI that we retrieved in Step 1.
 Finally, enter your Egnyte account domain: